 Mudrooms have gone from being purely functional to a stylish area that keeps your home organized.
 While it’s difficult to measure the ROI of a mudroom, making this transitional space more efficient will almost certainly add resale value to your home.

-Here are a few ideas to refresh your mudroom for 2020:
+Here are a few ideas to refresh your mudroom:

 Add cubbies for organization.
 Create a space for shoes and other valuables by installing a bookcase storage unit in your mudroom.

 Install a built-in bench.
 Don’t know what to do with the nook in your mudroom?
 Add a built-in bench with a cozy seat cushion that can double as a reading nook.

 Choose waterproof flooring.
 Since mudrooms are susceptible to the elements, consider installing waterproof flooring to withstand moisture and high traffic in this area.